 As mentioned previously, the Spousal Pay Program is a Medicaid program.
 Therefore, individuals must financially qualify for this special version of the Oregon Health Plan for seniors.
 Oregon Medicaid income limits for 2022 for a married applicant whose spouse is not also receiving Medicaid benefits is $2,523.
 This amount is adjusted annually in accordance with the Federal Cost of Living Adjustment.
 For 2022, the countable resource limit for an individual applicant is $2,000.
 The primary home is considered exempt if the applicant lives in the home and it is valued under $636,000.
 A single vehicle, household goods, personal items, and burial plots are also considered exempt assets, meaning their value is not included in an applicant’s countable resources.

 The caregiving spouse must pass a criminal history check and meet the other Oregon Department of Human Services requirements for providing care.
-In addition to aiding with their spouse’s ADLs, it is expected that caregiver spouses manage the home, perform housekeeping, do laundry, do the grocery shopping, provide transportation, manage medications, and prepare meals.
+In addition to aiding with their spouse’s ADLs, it is expected that caregiver spouses manage the home, perform housekeeping, do laundry and grocery shopping, provide transportation, manage medications, and prepare meals.

 Being over the financial limitations does not automatically mean one cannot become eligible for the Spousal Pay Program.
 There are ways to lower one’s countable income and assets without jeopardizing one’s eligibility or violating Medicaid’s Look-Back Rule.
 That said, it is strongly advised one contact a professional Medicaid planner if he or she is over the specified income and/or asset limit(s) for assistance in restructuring finances.

 Caregiving spouses receive payment for providing care services.
 Typically, this is an hourly wage agreed upon by the Homecare Workers Union and the state of Oregon.
 The exact amount changes annually, but as of January 1, 2020, the average hourly rate was $15.00 per hour.

 In addition to their wages, the caregiving spouses also receive other benefits of union participation, such as unemployment insurance, paid vacation time, and disability benefits should they themselves become disabled.